Whether you, a friend, or a family member has been diagnosed with breast cancer, navigating all of the information available can be overwhelming.

 What treatment or treatments you try will depend on the spread of your cancer, your medical history, and your personal choices.
 Not all treatments are right for everyone.

-Your doctor is your best resource for understanding which stage of cancer you’re in and suggesting your best treatment options available to you.
+Your doctor is your best resource for understanding which stage of cancer you’re in and suggesting the best treatment options available to you.